niks3089/tech-blog/content/posts/token-history-problem-statement.md

 - Documentation for API usage and querying capabilities.

 #### Monitoring and Maintenance Tools
-- Scripts and tools for monitoring the indexer's performance and maintaining data retention policies.
+- Scripts and tools for monitoring the indexer's and api performance and maintaining data retention policies.

 ### Expected Challenges

 #### Data Volume
 - Handling high volumes of token transfer data while ensuring the indexer remains performant.

-#### Compatibility
+#### Querying Speed
-- Ensuring compatibility with various token standards and types.
+- Ensuring querying such large amount of data is fast, reliable and accurate.

 #### Retention Management
 - Efficiently managing data retention to comply with the specified retention period.